pkoniu/katacoda-scenarios/hello/02_writing_hello.md

 JLupin Platform supports creating web application with use of servlet containers.
 For this Spring Boot is used.
 Application created this way is also a microservice but with exposed full http API.

+For the purpose of this scenario and simplicity, there's already everything configured on the server, including required project's structure.
+Full description of the recommended structure is available [here](https://jlupin.io/documentation/continuous-delivery-maven-plugin-161/page/recommended_structure-overview.html).

 ## Creating and opening a new file in Katacoda

-Let's make that you have a clear grasp of using katacoda's own code editor, that should be available on your right and look exactly like on the screenshot below.
+Let's make sure that you have a clear understanding of katacoda's own code editor, that should be available on your right and look exactly like on the screenshot below.

 ![Katacoda editor](assets/katacoda-editor.png)